10 Ways Pets Help Improve Your Stress & Mental Health

 7) Pets offer the best companionship

-Companionship can help you escape the stress of your everyday life.
+Companionship with pets help you escape the stress of your everyday life.
 It will not only relieve loneliness, but it could also save your life!
 Caring for an animal is a great way to make yourself feel needed while taking time away from problem-solving.
-Nothing beats coming home to find that one special pet waiting by the door with a cheerful greeting and wagging tail or purring cat sitting on their favourite spot just in case they miss anything important
+Nothing beats coming home to find that one special pet waiting by the door with a cheerful greeting and wagging tail or a purring cat sitting in their favourite spot just in case they miss anything important.

 Companion animals are wonderful pets who delight us with love, friendship, comfort and entertainment - there's no better medicine than having someone there when all else fails.
 Pets also provide a sense of responsibility that prevents loneliness - who wouldn't want to come home to wagging tails?